Let’s start with the idea of an environment and a technology.

 Does it have to be one thing, or can it be a number of things?
 And what about conflict?
 Are we looking at the need to encounter another species?

 Hold the phone.
 ARE WE TALKING GALACTIC WAR?
-Because that idea is old, used in Ender’s Game and in Shadow and Claw.
+Because that idea is old, and already perfected in Ender’s Game.

 So.